Home » Repayment » Repayment Plans » The Future of IDR is SAVE: Changes Coming to REPAYE, PAYE, IBR, and ICR

 REPAYE (Revised Pay As You Earn) vs. SAVE (Saving on a Valuable Education)

-Phase I starts with the repayment restart.
-REPAYE is still called REPAYE, but the calculations are a bit different.
+Phase I started with the repayment restart.
 Borrowers still pay 10% of their discretionary income each month, but the discretionary income formula changes.
 Instead of using 150% of the federal poverty level in the calculation, the number jumps to 225%.
 For borrowers, this means a smaller monthly bill.

 The next immediate change is that married borrowers who file their taxes separately can exclude spousal income from REPAYE calculations.
 This improvement makes REPAYE a better option for married borrowers.

-Finally, REPAYE will start covering 100% of the excess interest the loan generates each month.
+Finally, SAVE now covers 100% of the excess interest the loan generates each month.
 The current REPAYE subsidy only covers 50%.
 For example, a $10,000 loan at 6% interest generates $600 per year in interest or $50 per month.
 In this example, if your REPAYE payment is $20, it means $30 per month in excess interest.
 In the past, REPAYE immediately forgives 50% of that interest, meaning our borrower has $15 immediately forgiven.
 Now, REPAYE/SAVE will cover all $30 of the monthly unpaid interest.

 Phase II happens on July 1, 2024.
 REPAYE formally becomes the SAVE plan, and the remaining provisions of SAVE take effect.
 These provisions include earlier forgiveness for borrowers with smaller balances and lower payments for borrowers with undergraduate debt.